opensearch-project/data-prepper/data-prepper-plugins/anomaly-detector-processor/README.md

 # Anomaly Detector Processor

 This is a processor that takes structured data and runs anomaly detection algorithm on user configured fields in the data.
 The data needs to be a number(integer or real) for the anomaly detection algorithm to detect anomalies.
-The anomaly detector processor supports the following ML algorithms to detect anomalies
- - random-cut-forest
 It is recommended that the anomaly detector processor is deployed after aggregate processor in a pipeline for best results because aggregate processor aggregates events with same keys onto the same host.

 ## Basic Usage

 To get started, create the following `pipeline.yaml`.
+This following pipeline configuration will look for anomalies in the `latency` field in the events passed to the processor.
+It uses `random_cut_forest` mode to detect anomalies.

 ```yaml
 ad-pipeline:
   source: